jss367/jss367.github.io/_posts/2018-08-07-dna-splice-junctions-i-cleaning-and-preparing-the-data.md

 title: "DNA Splice Junctions I: Cleaning and Preparing the Data"
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/falcon.jpg"
-tags: [Python, Data Cleaning, Pandas, Biology]
+tags: [Data Cleaning, Exploratory Data Analysis, Pandas, Python]
 ---

 Splice junctions are locations on sequences of DNA or RNA where superflous sections are removed when proteins are created.
 After the splice, a section, known as the intron, is removed and the remaining sections, known as the exons, are joined together.
 Being able to identify these sequences of DNA is useful but time-consuming.
 This begs the question: Can spliced sections of DNA be determined with machine learning?